- Department of Communication

 - Success Stories

 - Academic Catalog: (Course Descriptions)

-Fact 3: Many Communication minors pursue positions in management, marketing, public relations, banking, teaching, and the entertainment industry, to name a few.
+Fact 3: Many Theatre Arts majors pursue positions in management, marketing, public relations, banking, teaching, and the entertainment industry, to name a few.

 Faculty and Class Size: Professors in the Communication Department each have a master's degree in their fields of expertise, in addition to extensive experience from states all over the country.
 Class sizes range between 10 and 25 students.
 (Faculty Profiles)